About Us

 Who we Are:

-JHA’s organizational model is designed to recruit health inequity experts to assist in developing and teaching SDOH curriculum in three ways.
+JHA’s teaching model is designed to recruit health inequity experts to assist in researching, developing, and teaching SDOH curriculum in three ways.
 First, we have an advisory board that consists of health education experts who have been instrumental in the development of the JHA pedagogy, teaching, and authoring papers.
 Second, in community settings, JHA co-teaches with “community experts” to insure that our curriculum is culturally and linguistically appropriate.
 Finally, we have several “interns” (AmeriCorps Health Corps volunteers and MPH candidates) who have conducted independent studies or fulfilled thesis requirements on health inequities.